Crispy Air Fryer Potatoes

 • In a large bowl, toss the halved potatoes with the rest of the ingredients.

-• Place potatoes in the basket of the air fryer and cook at 400 degrees F for 10 minutes.
+• Place potatoes in the air fryer basket and cook at 400 degrees F for 10 minutes.
 Try not to overload the basket, if needed cook in batches.

 • After 10 minutes, shake the basket and stir the potatoes.
-Cook for 8-10 more minutes, or until the potatoes are golden, crispy on the outside, and tender inside.
+Cook for 8-10 more minutes, or until the potatoes are golden, crispy on the outside, and tender on the inside.

 • Serve with a squeeze of lemon juice and chopped parsley.